food-drink

 Kiwi House of Beer

-Despite the name, this one isn't just for New Zealanders.
+Despite the name, this one isn't just for New Zealanders, or for beer drinkers.
+I don't drink beer and I still end up here.

 Hola!
 I'm the researcher, walker, and co-founder behind Spain on Foot.
 I help travellers experience Spain authentically, through in-depth guides, locals-only knowledge, and cultural stories you won't find in guidebooks.
 You can reach me at heidi@spainonfoot.com